Content warning, highlight the hidden text between the lines:

 one fall-"

-"One fall!" the crowd echoed back.
+"One fall!" echoed the fans.

-"Introducing first, at a combined weight of 282 pounds, the team of "One Shot" Jaime Carlyle and Bridget Slaughter," Guy continued on the mic.
-"They are two-thirds of The Reinforcements.
-They are the special forces.
-They are the insurgency.
+"Introducing first, at a combined weight of 292 pounds, the team of 'One Shot' Jaime Carlyle and 'The Demolitions Specialist' Bridget Slaughter.
+They are two-thirds of The Reinforcements.
+They are the shock and awe.
+They are the nuclear option.
 They are the TWO!!
 WOMAN!!
-AAARRRRRRMMYYYYYYYYY!!!!!!"
+AAARRRRRMMYYYYYY!!"

 Jaime and Bridget knelt by their respective airdropped duffel bags, unzipped them, and reached inside.
-Bridget got to hers first, extracting a nearly four-foot-long green metal tube, circular base plate, and matching set of extendable legs, all painted army green.
-With practiced, effortless precision, the taller Army member set to work assembling the apparatus.
-A few feet away, Jaime withdrew what looked like an oversized sniper rifle, complete with attached bipod and scope, before overturning the duffel bag and spilling a half-dozen tightly rolled black T-shirts onto the canvas.
-Bridget had finished assembling the mortar launcher, dropped a camouflage-pattern rolled-up shirt into the barrel, and performatively covered her ears as the garment soared at least a hundred feet in the air at a high arc, coming down only a few rows deep into the crowd.
-She checked her trajectory, adjusted the sight, and launched another article of machine-washable ordinance.
+Bridget got to hers first, extracting a nearly four-foot-long metal tube, circular base plate, and matching set of extendable legs, all Army green.
+With practiced, effortless precision, she set to work assembling the apparatus.
+A few feet away, Jaime withdrew a sniper rifle with a cartoonishly oversized barrel, complete with attached bipod and scope, then overturned her duffel bag, spilling a half-dozen tightly rolled black T-shirts onto the canvas.

 Bang.

-The rookie checked her footing to ensure she was clear of whatever "gimmick" was about to emerge from the stage.
-She flashed a smug grin and shot a wink at the Two-Woman Army pacing around the ring, rucksacks now piled in their corner.
-Jaime tightened her grip around the so-called kendo stick.
-In reality, the weapon amounted to a half-dozen or so bamboo poles bundled together and taped at the ends in a design that more closely resembled a "Singapore cane"--the type employed in corporal punishment--and the compact warrior looked desperate to use it.
-Bridget seemed more laid back–at least as laid back as anyone with several feet of chain wrapped around both fists could look.
-About a yard ofslack hung between the commando's two hands like a steel garrote.
-Alicia remembered cheering Bridget on as she choked a submission out of Terra Frost with that chain just a couple months ago.
-Was that irony?
-Maybe, thought Alicia.
+Alicia checked her footing to ensure she was clear of whatever "gimmick" was about to emerge from the stage.
+She flashed a smug grin at the Two-Woman Army pacing around the ring.
+They had piled their rucksacks in their corner.
+Jaime pointed back with her so-called kendo stick.
+In reality, the weapon amounted to a half-dozen or so bamboo poles bundled together and taped at the ends in a design that more closely resembled a "Singapore cane"--the type employed in corporal punishment--and the Sharpshooter looked desperate to use it.

 The